MingheJiang/portfolio/_projects/project-7.md

 Human ankle impedance system was modeled as a second order linear time-invariant system.

 The position input was filtered Gaussian white noise input with an amplitude of 1 rad, filtered using 4th-order Butterworth low-pass filter with 20-Hz cutoff frequency, and a total time of 5 seconds.
 The simulation sample frequency was 2000 Hz.
 Noise, which was also filtered using a low-pass filter with 20-Hz cutoff frequency, was added to the output data to more accurately simulate a real system.
+The signal to noise ratio was set to be higher than 10.
+Torque as output data was collected.
 Torque as output data was collected.

 ### Correlation Analysis